 The completion of the Split-Off is conditioned upon the receipt by Liberty Media of (i) the opinion of Skadden Arps, dated as of the Split-Off effective date and in form and substance reasonably acceptable to Liberty Media, and (ii) the Ruling from the IRS, in each case, to the effect that, under current U.S. federal income tax law, (i) the Split-Off Transactions will qualify as a tax-free transaction under Section 355, Section 368(a)(1)(D), and related provisions of the Code, (ii) no income, gain or loss will be recognized by Liberty Media upon the receipt of SplitCo common stock in the contribution, the distribution of SplitCo common stock pursuant to the Split-Off Transactions, or the transfer of SplitCo common stock in exchange for debt obligations of Liberty Media pursuant to the Liberty Media Exchange (except with respect to certain items of income or deduction attributable to such debt obligations exchanged), and (iii) no gain or loss will be recognized by, and no amount will be included in the income of, holders of Liberty Braves common stock or Liberty Formula One common stock upon the receipt of shares of SplitCo common stock pursuant to the Split-Off Transactions (except with respect to the receipt of any cash in lieu of fractional shares).
-The condition relating to the receipt of the opinion of Skadden Arps may not be waived; however, the condition relating to the receipt of the Ruling is waivable by the Liberty Media board of directors.
+The condition relating to the receipt of the Ruling is waivable by the Liberty Media board of directors.